 It still wasn’t a fast-loading or easily transported weapon.
 The LeMat was designed as a single-action weapon.
 Shell casings were removed with a slide rod ejector.
 That means no flipping open the cylinder and flinging out the empty cartridge casings like you see on TV.

-The pistol was mostly a novelty until the start of the Civil War, when Col. Le Mat, a longtime Southern sympathizer, offered his invention to the newly formed Confederate government, who placed an order for 5,000 of his pistols.
+The pistol was mostly a novelty as many would buy the latest AR-15 rifles until the start of the Civil War, when Col. Le Mat, a longtime Southern sympathizer, offered his invention to the newly formed Confederate government, who placed an order for 5,000 of his pistols.
 When he couldn’t find an acceptable manufacturing facility in the South, he traveled to France in hopes of having the weapon manufactured there.